The 10 Best Cold Sales Blogs to Become an Expert

 Who: Hubspot offers marketing, sales, and service software that “helps your business grow without compromise.”

-Why you should check them out: Hubspot has built a reputation for producing a serious amount of education content around the sales and marketing space.
+Why you should check them out: Hubspot has built a reputation for producing a serious amount of educational content around the sales and marketing space.
 Along with their certifications, they also offer plenty of blog posts.
 The presentation is great, with plenty of templates and examples to help you get started, or infographics to visually convey tricky subjects.
 I particularly liked that not only can you filter by topic (Marketing, Service, Website and, yes, Sales), but you also have the option to see the topics relevant to your expertise.
 So, if you head on over to their Sales Process section, you can go through the process from beginner to intermediate to expert level.

 Top cold sales post: 5 Reasons Your Objection Handling is Falling Short (And How to Fix It)